nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Jan 10 2024)
+### Joke of the day (Thu Jan 11 2024)
 <!-- joke -->
->Chuck Norris is the only man who has, literally, beaten the odds.
-With his fists.
+>A man once taunted Chuck Norris with a bag of Lay's potato chips, saying 'Betcha can't eat just one!'
+Chuck Norris proceeded to eat the chips, the bag, and the man in one deft move.
 <!-- /joke -->

-*Last update: Wed, 10 Jan 2024 00:39:56 GMT*
+*Last update: Thu, 11 Jan 2024 00:40:02 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)